Michaelangel007/you_have_to_win_the_game_world_map/README.md

 Here are some tips for successful reverse engineering

+* Play with the software to get a feel for what it does and to come with ideas for how things could be implemented,
 * Don't be married to your assumption of how the data "must" be laid out,
 * Think outside the box,
 * Be persistent,